Wildfire, Burning & Fire Safety Information

 Before you burn, call 1-800-265-1233 or check for daily authorizations online at manitoba.ca/agriculture

-The Manitoba Controlled Crop Residue Burning Program is in place from August 1, 2023 to November 15, 2023.
+The Manitoba Controlled Crop Residue Burning Program is in place from August 1 to November 15 each year.
 Based on weather conditions, start and end times for burning will be established.
-In addition to the Manitoba Controlled Crop Residue Burning Program, check and follow all other provincial and local burning requirements.
+In addition to the Manitoba Controlled Crop Residue Burning Program, check and follow all other provincial and municipal burning requirements.

 No permits are issued by the R.M. of St. Andrews.
-Any permits must be obtained from the Province here - Crop Residue Burning Permit Application Form.
+Any permits must be obtained from the Province through the following application form: Crop Residue Burning Permit Application Form

 ASBESTOS AND NATURAL DISASTERS